-Aruba's cofounder talks 'creating experiences' at the edge with IoT and Wi-Fi
+Aruba co-founder talks 'creating experiences' at the edge with IoT and Wi-Fi

-HPE networking subsidiary Aruba hosted over 2,000 people in Croatia's Amadria Park this week for its tenth EMEA Atmosphere event, with co-founder and president Keerti Melkote taking the opportunity to outline the many ways organisations are creating new experiences 'at the edge'.
+Hewlett Packard Enterprise (HPE) networking subsidiary Aruba recently hosted over 2,000 people in Croatia's Amadria Park for its tenth EMEA Atmosphere event, with co-founder and president Keerti Melkote taking the opportunity to outline the many ways organisations are creating new experiences 'at the edge'.

 Edge computing can loosely be defined as when compute and processing is carried out nearer the user or device, which is especially prevalent in areas where low latency is required, such as launching a fleet of autonomous vehicles.